Today I am excited to share a beautiful restoration of this American Colonial style home. Who doesn’t like to see an old home brought back to life?

 Half Bath After

 They made sure to make this little half-bath shine!
-They added a retro sink that gave the bathroom more space, painted the walls a moody green, and added a large mirror.
+They added a retro sink that gave the bathroom more space and added a large mirror.
+The moody green color on the walls is Oyster Bay by Sherwin Williams.

 Check out more moody paint colors that go great in small bathrooms.